 apt-key is Deprecated!
-Here’s Right Way to Add Third-Party Repository in Debian & Ubuntu
+Here’s New Way to Add Third-Party Repository in Debian & Ubuntu

 We install many app packages from third-party software sources in Debian & Ubuntu Linux.
 However, when adding repository keys it may indicate that “apt-key is deprecated“.
 Here’s how to fix the warning and use the correct way to install OpenGPG keys.